haywhy2019/Awabah-Frontend-Task/README.md

 1) the ui e.g how many number of components can i reuse
 2) the size of the project e,g is it a big, medium or small project
 3) the complexity of the project

+7. improvements
+i could refactor some of the  function i could make it look more pretty